-This report has been prepared for Thomas and Vanessa Miles, c/ Action Plans, in accordance with Ascent Geotechnical Consulting's (Ascent) Fee Proposal dated 23 October 2020.
+This report has been prepared for Bridget Holmewood in accordance with Ascent Geotechnical Consulting's (Ascent) Fee Proposal dated 11 January 2020.

-The report is provided for the exclusive use of the property owners, Action Plans and their nominated agents for the specific development and purpose as described in the report.
+The report is provided for the exclusive use of the property owners and their nominated agents for the specific development and purpose as described in the report.
 This report must not be used for purposes other than those outlined in the report or applied to any other projects.

-The information contained within this report is considered accurate at the time of issue with regard to the current conditions onsite as identified by Ascent and the documentation provided by others.
+The information contained within this report is considered accurate at the time of issue with regard to the current conditions on site as identified by Ascent and the documentation provided by others.